tervor/InsightsCannedDemo64/Guide.md

 ### Notes about Satellite Environment and Configurations

 Based on the structure/mobility of the demo, it’s possible to run into some issues with certain services therein.
-ONLY if you run into anything, you can run the following to fully restart the satellite services:
+If you run into anything, you can run the following to fully restart the satellite services:

 SSH from your jumpbox as outlined in Step 0 to root@sat.example.com: